History of Malaysia: Struggles for hegemony

 The weakness of the small coastal Malay states led to the immigration of the Bugis, escaping from Dutch colonisation of Sulawesi, who established numerous settlements on the peninsula which they used to interfere with Dutch trade.
-They seized control of Johor following the assassination of the last Sultan of the old Melaka royal line in 1699.
+Following the assassination of the last sultan of the Melaka royal line in 1699, the subsequent succession crisis led to a gradual increase in Bugis influence throughout the Johor-Riau region.
 The Bugis expanded their power in the states of Johor, Kedah, Perak, and Selangor.
 The Minangkabau from central Sumatra migrated into Malaya and eventually established their own state in Negeri Sembilan.
 The fall of Johor left a power vacuum on the Malay Peninsula, which was partly filled by the Siamese kings of the Ayutthaya Kingdom, who made the five northern Malay states—Kedah, Kelantan, Patani, Perlis, and Terengganu—their vassals.

 The economic importance of Malaya to Europe grew rapidly during the 18th century.
 The fast-growing tea trade between China and the United Kingdom increased the demand for high-quality Malayan tin, which was used to line tea-chests.
 Malayan pepper also had a high reputation in Europe, while Kelantan and Pahang had gold mines.
 The growth of tin and gold mining and associated service industries led to the first influx of foreign settlers into the Malay world—initially Arabs and Indians, later Chinese.